SergioSalvia/Articulos-RSEF/Memristores 1.md

 <a name="foot1">1</a>: Aquí hablamos del calcio, pero en general se dan un conjunto de corrientes iónicas que involucran otras especies químicas como el sodio o el potasio.
 La sinápsis es un proceso complejo, pero de hecho... ¡muy físico!
 El modelo de ecuaciones diferenciales que describe los procesos de disparo de un inpulso nervioso en las neuronas se conoce como Modelo de Hodgkin y Huxley, y le valió a estos dos biofísicos el Nobel en fisiología o medicina en 1963.

 <a name="foot2">2</a>: «The calcium concentration in the post-synaptic neuron increases following a spiking event of the pre-synaptic neuron, then decays within a timescale of tens of milliseconds.
 If the post-synaptic neuron also fires within this time frame, the calcium concentration can be enhanced above a threshold that triggers synaptic potentiation.
-The calcium concentration, and in turn the strength of the potentiation, depends on the relative timing of the pre- and postneuron spikes and this mechanism has been argued as the possible underlying process behind the observed spike-timing-dependent plasticity and rate-dependent plasticity effects» [[3]](#Ref3)
+The calcium concentration, and in turn the strength of the potentiation, depends on the relative timing of the pre- and postneuron spikes and this mechanism has been argued as the possible underlying process behind the observed spike-timing-dependent plasticity and rate-dependent plasticity effects» [[3]](#Ref3).

 ### Referencias
 <a name="Ref1">[1]</a>: Wikimedia Commons[https://commons.wikimedia.org/wiki/File:Sinapsis.png] (visita 24/04/2020)<br/>
 <a name="Ref2">[2]</a>: Wikimedia Commons[https://commons.wikimedia.org/wiki/File:Arquitecturaneumann.jpg] (visita 24/04/2020)<br/>
 <a name="Ref3">[3]</a>:M.A.
 Zidan, J.P.
 Strachan, W.D.
-LuThe future of electronics based on memristive systems, Nat Electron 1, 22–29 (2018)<br/>
+Lu, _The future of electronics based on memristive systems_, Nat Electron 1, 22–29 (2018)<br/>